ChristianChiarulli/ChristianChiarulli/README.md

 🗒️ Updates and Notes
-  - LunarVim 1.2 has be released!
+  - LunarVim 1.2 has been released!
-  - Zap 0.2 will be released soon
+  - Zap 0.2 has been released!
   - Keep your 👀 on raspinode

 Very important non-NFT things